-- Cash and cash equivalents, accounts payable, accrued expenses, estimated third-party payor settlements, Medicare accelerated and advance payments, and refundable advances: The carrying amount reported in the consolidated balance sheets approximates its fair value due to the short-term nature of these instruments. - Assets limited as to use: Amounts reported in the consolidated balance sheets are at fair value.
+- Cash and cash equivalents, accounts payable, accrued expenses, estimated third-party payor settlements, and refundable advances: The carrying amount reported in the consolidated balance sheets approximates its fair value due to the short-term nature of these instruments. - Assets limited as to use: Amounts reported in the consolidated balance sheets are at fair value.
 See Note 17 for fair value measurement disclosures. - Derivative financial instruments: The carrying amount reported in the consolidated balance sheets for derivative financial instruments approximates its fair value.
 See Note 17 for fair value measurement disclosures. - Long-term debt: Fair values of the Corporation's revenue notes are based on current traded value.
-The carrying amount reported in the consolidated balance sheets for debt totals approximately \$340,276,000 and \$249,410,000 at July 31, 2023 and 2022, respectively, with a fair value of approximately \$346,147,000 and \$249,445,000, respectively.
+The carrying amount reported in the consolidated balance sheets for debt totals approximately \$333,268,000 and \$340,276,000 at July 31, 2024 and 2023, respectively, with a fair value of approximately \$341,999,000 and \$346,147,000, respectively.
 Based on inputs used in determining the estimated fair value, the Corporation's long-term debt would be classified as Level 2 in the fair value hierarchy.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2024 and 2023